FOR IMMEDIATE RELEASE

 Vilma Martinez is a Partner in the Tampa office.
 Her practice is emphasized in the areas of medical and dental malpractice defense, nursing home, and assisted living negligence defense, and the representation of healthcare providers in administrative proceedings.
 She is a Florida licensed Health Care Risk Manager and provides legal counsel to healthcare facilities and others since 2010 in all of her areas of practice and pertaining to electronic health records, e-discovery, healthcare technology, HIPAA compliance and data breach response.
 Her practice is also focused in premises liability, automotive liability, catastrophic injury and wrongful death matters.
 Ms. Martinez received her law degree from Stetson University College of Law in 2009.
 She is fluent in Spanish, and proficient in Mandarin Chinese and French.
 She served in the United States Army for two years and received numerous military honors before her honorable discharge in December 1997.

-QPWB is the largest minority and women owned law firm in the nation with more than 380 lawyers serving clients from 27 offices in the U.S. and abroad.
+QPWB is the largest minority and woman owned law firm in the nation.
 Our lawyers provide representation in litigation, business, real estate and governmental law.